top of page

 Shaping the Academy: Design Thinking for Arts & Letters Internship Coordinators

-Following the INNOVATE: Humanities model and QEP approach to designing faculty development, this design thinking inspired virtual workshop gathers information by the experts on work-based learning.
-This workshop marks the inaugural step in our Mellon grant-funded faculty development initiative.
-By engaging Arts & Letters Internship Coordinators, we aim to leverage their existing roles and expertise to inform the overall design of our faculty development efforts.
+Following the INNOVATE: Humanities model and QEP approach to designing faculty development, this design thinking inspired virtual workshop gathered information by the experts on work-based learning.
+This workshop marked the inaugural step in our Mellon grant-funded faculty development initiative.
+By engaging Arts & Letters Internship Coordinators, we aimed to leverage existing expertise to inform the overall design of MHIA faculty development efforts.

 Summer 2024